Learn all the details of setting up chat for a new eWebinar, including how to assign Moderators and customize the welcome messages and autoresponder.

 Moderator notifications

-There are two settings in this section to consider:
+There are three settings in this section to consider:

 Send email 15 minutes before a session starts